MaelVB/hubk/README.md

 ## Environment variables

-- `apps/api/.env` controls database + OIDC validation
+- `apps/api/.env` controls database + OIDC validation + optional IdP apps endpoint
 - `apps/web/.env` controls NextAuth + OIDC login

 ## Adding a new IdP adapter

-1. Implement `IdpClaimsPort` from `@hubk/auth-core` with a new adapter in `apps/api/src/adapters/auth`.
+1. Implement the ports from `@hubk/auth-core` in a new package (e.g. `packages/idp-keycloak`).
-2. Map the IdP-specific claim names to the normalized claims shape (`NormalizedUserClaims`).
+2. Export a factory that returns an `IdpAdapter` with `claims`, `jwtVerifier`, and `apps` implementations.
-3. Swap the adapter in `AppModule` providers.
+3. Update `apps/api/src/auth/auth.module.ts` to use the new factory.

 ## Scripts